leanprover/logic_and_proof_lean3/classical_reasoning.rst

    \DP
    \end{center}

-Here is the same proof, rendered in Lean:
+Here are the same proofs, rendered in Lean:

 .. code-block:: lean

     open classical

     variables (A B : Prop)

+    example (h : ¬ B → ¬ A) : A → B :=
+    assume h1 : A,
+    show B, from
+      by_contradiction
+        (assume h2 : ¬ B,
+          have h3 : ¬ A, from h h2,
+          show false, from h3 h1)

     example (h : ¬ (A ∧ ¬ B)) : A → B :=
     assume : A,